mjm2z/calculator/README.md

  - Calculator web application that allows the user to enter and solve equations
  - Written using React and Redux
  - The entered equation is maintained in the Redux store

- - It uses the node module 'mathjs' for computing the equations. (https://www.npmjs.com/package/mathjs)
+ - Tested using Jest

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+ - Uses the node module 'mathjs' for computing the equations. (https://www.npmjs.com/package/mathjs)

 ## Available Scripts